 With the exception of a) Pass and e) Fail recommendations, a list of revisions/amendments should be communicated to the candidate.
 These should be sufficiently detailed to allow the candidate to understand clearly what they are required to do.
-The internal examiner (see Appendix B: Role of the Internal Examiner) ensures that the amendments are sent in written form, within 10 working days of the viva, to the Postgraduate Research Examinations Administrator (STaR Office) who will send them to the candidate.
+The internal examiner (see Appendix C: Role of the Internal Examiner) ensures that the amendments are clearly stated on the Post-Viva Feedback Report, which should be returned to the RDSS within 10 working days of the viva for onward transmission to the candidate and the supervisory team.
 On re-examination, examiners will only consider the issues that were previously referred.